 Teens Turning Green is looking for driven and passionate students who want to work on exciting and dynamic sustainability projects to be implemented on campuses around the country.
-2014 interns will work with TTG staff on Project Green Challenge, the Conscious Kitchen, and projects that can be grounded on their campuses in the fall.
-Our workplace is fast paced, driven by creativity and a dream and do mentality.
+Summer interns will work with TTG staff on Project Green Challenge, the Conscious Kitchen, and projects that can be grounded on their campuses in the fall.
+Our workplace is fast-paced, driven by creativity, fun, and collaborative – underscored by a ‘dream and do’ mentality.

-Ideal Candidates: Focus, dedication to conscious living, drive, creativity, and innovation are what we at TTG value most.
-We are looking for a person who is ready and willing to take on any challenge and work well with our team…and work hard.
-We have a small staff here at TTG, and this frequently means we must take on many job titles during our daily routines.
-Looking for someone who is extremely organized with an ability to multitask.
-Should be familiar with the web, programs, website updating, and social media.
+Ideal Candidates: Focus, dedication to conscious living, drive, creativity, and innovation are what we value most.
+We are looking for people who are ready and willing to take on any challenge and work well with our team – and work hard.
+The nature of a small team means that everyone takes on various job titles and supports as needed.
+Candidates must be extremely organized, have the ability to multitask, and be familiar with digital platforms.

-Responsibilities will focus on two key programs, Project Green Challenge and The Conscious Kitchen, and may include drafting and and development of PGC challenges, database entry and upkeep, overseeing outreach and monitoring relationships with partners, sponsors, organizations, and media outlets, event coordination, social media, calendar management, website content management, media editing, photo/video work and more.
+Responsibilities will focus on two key programs, Project Green Challenge and The Conscious Kitchen, and may include drafting and and development of PGC challenges, database entry and upkeep, overseeing outreach and monitoring relationships with partners, sponsors, organizations, and media outlets, event coordination, social media, calendar management, website content management, media editing, photo/video work, and more.

-You can work with us in the summer, during the school year, or as a gap year internship from your home base or in our offices in Sausalito, California.
+Internships take place in the summer, during the school year, or as a gap year opportunity from your home base or in TTG offices in Sausalito, California.

-Desired Experience: html / WordPress, Photo/video and editing skills (Lightroom, Photoshop, Final Cut Pro)
+Desired Experience: Basic html and WordPress, photo/video editing skills (Lightroom, Photoshop, Final Cut Pro)

-Position is unpaid, but will offer a fast paced learning atmosphere for those interested in non-profit program development and management, hands-on education, and environmental advocacy.
+Positions are unpaid, but offer a fast-paced, creative learning atmosphere for those interested in non-profit program development and management, hands-on education, and environmental advocacy.

-Email resume and cover letter with subject line “2014 Student Intern” to firstname.lastname@example.org.
+To apply: email resume and cover letter with subject line “2014 Student Intern” to firstname.lastname@example.org.
 Please also complete this internship application.
 We will follow up to set up an interview.

-Project Green Challenge launches on October 1, 2014 and runs through October 30. this 30-day eco-lifestyle challenge will inspire high school and college students to transition from conventional to conscious living through a series of daily challenges that will assess how “green” they can strive to be in their lives.
-Project Green Challenge started in October 2011 and has become Teens Turning Green powerful call to action.There is a lot of work to be done in preparation.
+Project Green Challenge launches on October 1 and runs through October 30.
+This 30-day eco-lifestyle challenge will inspire high school and college students to transition from conventional to conscious living through a series of daily challenges that will assess how “green” they can strive to be in their lives.
+Project Green Challenge launched in October 2011 and has become TTG’s powerful call to action – which requires much preparation.

-Campus reps are the team on the ground that makes the challenge come alive.
-You will serve as our representatives on your campus to encourage participation, get sign ups, and keep students participating and motivated during the month of October.
-Without our great team of campus reps PGC would not be the success that it has been in its three years!
+Campus reps are the team on-the-ground that makes the challenge come alive.
+You will serve as TTG representatives on your campus to encourage participation, get sign ups, and keep students participating and motivated during the month of October.
+Without our great team of campus reps PGC would not be the success that it has been each year!
 Check out the PGC campus reps page to find out more.

-Click HERE for a 2014 campus rep application.
+Click HERE for this year’s campus rep application.

 Examples of Areas of Focus for Interns